Building Or Buying Your Next Home In St. Johns

 Why Buying May Be the Better Fit

 Buying an existing home tends to work best when you want faster occupancy, fewer variables, and more clarity on the final product.
-You can walk the home, evaluate the layout, and understand what you are getting before you close.
+You can walk through the home, evaluate the layout, and understand exactly what you're purchasing before closing.

 The St. Johns market also supports this approach.
 There are more resale listings than land listings, and market times remain relatively short.
 Clinton County overall was still described by Realtor.com as a seller's market with 300 active listings and a 32-day median market time.